gdpraid/GDPR-Claim-Templates/Deliver-my-data-then-erase-what-you-do-not-need.md

 I also ask that you advise which data has not been deleted to maintain my customer account, continue providing me with services or comply with relevant laws, so that I may complain or ask for correction of said data, if what you decide to keep seems excessive.

 I ask that you send me the information in a secure manner so that this request does not lead to further consequences in regards to my personal information.
+If I do not receive a reply within one month, as specified in Article 12, I will file a complaint with the Data Protection Authority.

 Best regards,